chandra1sekar/data-engineering/05-Storing-Data-II/sync-slides.md

 Breakout at about 5 after the hour:
 - Check in with each group on their solution to the assignment
 - Answer questions as people have them on what they had trouble with
-- Usually takes 10-20 minutes
+- Have 3-4 people present
 :::